Averie

 Notable People Named Averie

-Averie Ann Collins is an American professional soccer player known for her position as a forward.
+Averie Ann Collins is an American forward in professional soccer.

 Mikayla Savoy